 Location- Souk Al Bahar, the second one in Dubai Marina Pier 7

 Prices- higher, starters from 23AED, main dishes from 50 to 120AED

 Another Lebanese restaurant is Al Safadi.
 They started in the year 2000, so they are on the market for over 20 years now, serving breakfast, lunch, and dinner.

 Location- they have 5 locations in Dubai, one in The Pointe Palm Jumeirah

 One more is Automatic restaurant with lower prices where you can get sandwiches for about 10 AED and Shawerma from 10 to 30 AED.
-They have several locations, Jumeirah residence, Ibn Battuta Mall, etc.
+They have several locations, including Jumeirah Residence, Ibn Battuta Mall, etc.

-I would like to mention one restaurant here, which is not Lebanese, but Iranian, but it is very popular among people living in Dubai and tourists.
+I want to mention one restaurant here, which is not Lebanese, it is Iranian, but it is very popular among people living in Dubai and tourists.
 The reason is great food and very good prices, which you hardly find in Dubai.
 It is Al Ustad Special Kebab restaurant.

 Location- Bur Dubai close to metro station Al Fahidi